These pages are in beta, which means they're new and we may still be working on them. Your feedback helps us make things better.

-This page explains the Met's policy on the stolen vehicles that we find.
-Please read this page carefully and then go to this page to find out how to collect your vehicle.
+Here you'll find details on how the police deal with the stolen vehicles that we find.
+Please read carefully and then go to this page to find out how to collect your vehicle.

-If the Met finds a vehicle in London that has been reported lost or stolen it will be moved to a police pound for safekeeping.
-This includes vehicles that were reported stolen in other parts of the UK or in EU member states which are part of the Schengen Information System.
+If we find a vehicle that's been reported lost or stolen we move it to a police pound for safekeeping.
+This includes vehicles reported stolen in any part of the UK or in EU member states that are part of the Schengen Information System.

 - protect the vehicle from damage or arson

 - prevent the vehicle from being stolen again

 - prevent the vehicle from being used in a crime or anti-social behaviour